 - Advanced Search

 Advanced search is recommended more for experienced users of the Metaphor Map, who have a good understanding of the complexities and limitations of the data sources.
 The steps below will introduce you to some potential uses for the advanced search function, including restricting results for date and generating results over wider semantic areas.
-The date restriction will not be fully functional until all the data in the Metaphor Map have been linked with the Historical Thesaurus, so it is not currently a reliable indicator.

 Advanced search form